eacarrasco/CMPE131Project/meetings.md

   - **Gift:** worked on meeting updates and writing code for functional requirement 2 (Logout).
 Will work on writing code for functional requirement 3 next
    - **John:** worked on the splash page and API.
 Will work on the next functional requirement next.
 - Summarize group progress: We were able to continue writing code for each of our assigned functional requirements.
 We also will continue to write code for the rest of the requirements.

+### 2022/12/10 at 03:00 pm
+Attendees: John Clear, Gift Olatunji
+- Team updates (15min or less)
+  - **Gift:** Finished 2 functional requirements: "Create New Account" and "Delete Account".
+Also revised parts of `requirements.md`.
+   - **John:** Assisted Gift with finishing these functional requirements.
+Did research into database queries in preparation for completing the "Search for users" and "Search for messages" functional requirements.
+- Summarize group progress: We were able to make good progress towards completing our functional requirements.
+We completed 2, and made progress on completing 2 more.

+### 2022/12/12 at 02:30 pm
+Attendees: John Clear, Erich Carrasco
+- Team updates (15min or less)
+  - **Erich:** Reevaluated which of the remaining functional requirements we wanted to complete.
+Finished the "Send message" functional requirement.
+Cleaned up and added comments to the code.
+Finished writing the paper on ethical implications.
+   - **John:** Also helped reevaluate which of the remaining functional requirements we wanted to complete.
+Assisted Erich with finishing the "send message" functional requirement, and with completing the paper on ethical implications.
+- Summarize group progress: We finished all the functional requirements we needed to, the 4 mandatory ones and 6 others.
+We also finished writing the ethics paper, and made a plan for how we would finish up the readme before the deadline.